crustio/Crust-Grants-Program/crust_stack.md

 # Crust Stack
+Crust Grants Program is application-oriented, currently it only supports software development projects.
 The goal of this page is to provide an overview of the open-source Crust technology stack.
 Please feel free to make edits and additions via Pull Requests.
 We apologize if we missed your project!

 <!-- markdownlint-disable MD040 -->